 Scientific Name: Crotalus helleri

-Most of the recent technological advances made in the field of night vision and heat vision is due to intense study of the Southern Pacific rattlesnake and its ability to locate its prey at night.
+Most of the recent technological advances made in the fields of night vision and heat vision are due to the intense study of the Southern Pacific rattlesnake and its ability to locate its prey at night.

 As this species ages, the venom grows stronger and more potent, able to kill larger animals that are needed to nourish a larger individual.